pokitto/PokittoIO/README.md

-# PokittoIO - core of PokittoLib reformatted for PlatformIO building
+# PokittoIO - core of PokittoLib reformatted for PlatformIO

 PokittoLib is a library for making programs on Pokitto hardware